CLOSED FOR THE SEASON • Information may be outdated. Add this

 Audience Award - Documentary Feature

-Audience Award - Animation Short
+Audience Award - Experiemental Short

-The BZN Award - Given to the film, short or feature, that most honors the BZN Mission
+The BZN Spirit Award - Given to the film, short or feature, that most honors the BZN Mission

 Nestled within six mountain ranges, Bozeman, Montana is a shining jewel in the beautiful mountain west.
 Though rapidly growing, this iconic western town is preserving its heritage while embracing progress and innovation.
 High tech firms are taking notice, while organic farmers are dedicated to nourishing the land as well as its inhabitants.
 Residents are committed to keeping Main Street unique and vibrant: It boasts independent bookstores, locally owned boutiques, numerous art galleries, wine bars, fine restaurants featuring Farm To Table fare, and two recently restored Art Deco Theatres.
 Known for its extraordinarily high percentage of writers, artists and musicians, this gem of a community provides the perfect ambiance for a fresh, inclusive and uplifting international film festival.